EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 ### Renderers

 If you want to execute some action while element renderered, you can use renderers mechanism.
-Application manifest specifies the location for the renderers, it's the "renderers" hash.
+Application definition specifies the location for the renderers, it's the "renderers" hash.
 The renderer for the some element may look like:

 	app.renderers.someElement = function(element) {
 		// some code goes here